MR. EMMANUEL O. AJAYI (DIRECTOR ENERGY RESOURCES DEVELOPMENT)

 PUBLICATIONS: "Synthesis of flow regimes and simulation models in some Aquifers and Reservoirs"M Sc Thesis 1986

-ii.
-Provide leadership of a multi-disciplinary team of professionals to develop policies, programs and projects for the development of appropriate energy resources for electricity generation with particular emphasis on hydropower, coal and gas;
+1. Develop policies, programs and projects for the development of electricity generation with large hydropower, coal and gas;

-iv.
-Provide a periodic update of the nation’s Least Cost Generation Expansion Master Plan;
+3. Provide update on Generation Expansion Master Plan;

-v.
-Provide technical guidance and advice to the Permanent Secretary on issues relating to the development of energy resources for the generation of electricity
+4. Provide technical guidance and advice on development of energy resources for the generation of electricity;

-vi.
-Develop policies and initiatives for enhancing security of supply and the diversification of the nation’s generation mix;
+5. Develop policies and initiatives for enhancing security of supply and diversification of the nation’s generation mix;

 6. Supervision and /or oversight on the execution of generation projects benefitting from funding from treasury and public sector loans.
 These projects are listed below:

 (a) 700MW Zungeru Hydroelectric Power Project;

 (d) 240MW Afam 3 Fast Power Project; and

 (e) Coal to Power Generation: Bankable Feasibility Studies for Coal to Power generation for Enugu Axis and Kogi, Gombe and Benue Axis.